Characterizations of classes of countable Boolean inverse monoids: Introduction

-In this paper, we shall be interested in countably infinite Boolean inverse meet-monoids $S$ which can be written in the form $S = \bigcup_{i=1}^{\infty} S_{i}$ where $S_{1} \subseteq S_{2} \subseteq S_{3} \subseteq \ldots$ and where each $S_{i}$ is a subalgebra\footnote{This term will be defined later.
+In this paper, we shall be interested in countably infinite Boolean inverse monoids $S$ which can be written in the form $S = \bigcup_{i=1}^{\infty} S_{i}$ where $S_{1} \subseteq S_{2} \subseteq S_{3} \subseteq \ldots$ and where each $S_{i}$ is a subalgebra\footnote{This term will be defined later.
 It is much stronger than merely being an inverse submonoid.} of $S$.
-We shall characterize $S$ in three different situations: \begin{enumerate} \item The $S_{i}$ are finite Boolean inverse monoids; we say that $S$ is {\em of finite type}.
-They are characterized in Theorem~\ref{them:locally-finite}. \item The $S_{i}$ are finite fundamental Boolean inverse monoids; we say that $S$ is an {\em AF monoid}.
-These were the subject of \cite{LS}.
-They are characterized in Theorem~\ref{them:locally-matricial}. \item The $S_{i}$ are finite simple Boolean inverse monoids; we say that $S$ is a {\em UHF monoid}.
-These are a special case of (2).
-They are characterized in Theorem~\ref{them:characterization-of-UHF}. \end{enumerate} Cases (2) and (3) are clearly motivated by the theory of $C^{\ast}$-algebras.

-We refer the reader to \cite{Lawson1998} for classical inverse semigroup theory, in particular the theory of the natural partial order; to \cite{Wehrung} for general results on Boolean inverse semigroups; and to \cite{CDM} for MV-algebras.
-In writing this paper, we have found the thesis \cite{Ravindran} very useful.
+The goal of this paper is to characterize $S$ in three different situations: \begin{enumerate}